 Taxes and charges

-Notary fees on existing property are 8.0% of the property value.
-You can use this calculator to estimate your total expenses when buying existing property.
+Notary fees on existing property are 8,0% of the real estate value.
+You can use this calculator to estimate your total expenses when buying property in France.

 Subscribe not to miss new articles